jordiqui/SirioC/README.md

 ### Opening book and NNUE

 #### UseBook / BookFile
-`UseBook` enables the external opening book located at `BookFile`.
-Books provide instant moves and conserve time. **Recommended values:** enable the book for Bullet/Blitz/Rapid to avoid early clock usage, and enable it for Classical when you trust the book contents; disable if you prefer to test pure engine play.
+`UseBook` now starts enabled and expects `BookFile` to reference a valid BIN file.
+SirioC loads the configured book during `uci::initialize()` and logs a clear `info string` if the path is missing.
+The recommended source is the **UHO Big 8Mvs** book (`UHO_2024-Big_8mvs.bin`): download it, store it as `books/UHO_2024-Big_8mvs.bin` inside the repository, and set `BookFile` to that path (relative or absolute) in your GUI. **Recommended values:** keep the book enabled for Bullet/Blitz/Rapid to avoid early clock usage, and enable it for Classical when you trust the book contents; disable it only if you prefer to test pure engine play.

 #### UseNNUE / EvalFile / EvalFileSmall / NNUEFile
 `UseNNUE` toggles the neural evaluation backend. `EvalFile` and `NNUEFile`